 Hi there.
-I’m Saul Reisman, and we’re gonna take a look now at the rear half of this Denver 2011 Jeep Wrangler Rubicon Unlimited.
+I’m Saul Reisman, and we are going to take a look now at the rear half of this Denver 2011 Jeep Wrangler Rubicon Unlimited.

 We’ve already taken a look at all the front-end components from a drive-train standpoint to see how we could upgrade them and keep this guy as off-road capable and as safe as possible.
 Now we’re gonna take a look at the read end, where the power is always being put to the pavement to see how we can keep it in the exact same form.